-Cities, towns and other political domains that strive to live within their ecological means, ensure the social and economic means to live, and whose inhabitants measure, manage and report their Triple Bottom Line performance accordingly
+Cities, states, and other political domains that strive to live within their ecological means, ensure the social and economic means to live, and whose inhabitants measure, manage and report their Triple Bottom Line performance accordingly

 Introducing Certified Sustainability Zones (CSZs)

 The CSZ program is entirely new, and bodies politic and their governments around the world are encouraged to look into it.
-Indeed, just as a growing number of organizations interested in committing themselves to public benefits of one kind or another have become purpose-driven Benefit Corporations or Certified B Corps, so now can whole municipalities and other political domains be designated as Certified Sustainability Zones, and the organizations within them as Certified Triple Bottom Line Orgs!
+Indeed, just as a growing number of organizations interested in committing themselves to public benefits of one kind or another have become purpose-driven Benefit Corporations or Certified B Corps, so too can whole municipalities and other political domains now be designated as Certified Sustainability Zones, and the organizations within them as Certified Triple Bottom Line Orgs!

 The Certified Sustainability Zone (CSZ) program is a project developed and administered by the Center for Sustainable Organizations (CSO), a U.S.-based non-profit headquartered in Woodstock, Vermont.
-More information about CSZ certification can be obtained by contacting CSO’s Executive Director, Mark W. McElroy, Ph.D.
+More information about CSZ certification can be obtained by contacting CSO’s Executive Director, Mark W. McElroy, PhD.